tutorcruncher/timecruncher/about.md

 nothing about generating payment orders.
-Even for just generating invoices the available packages were way short of the mark; there was nothing that would satisfactorily drag items onto an invoice so each invoice had to be written out manually, even once that was complete the complex tax arrangement of [paying VAT only on fixing fees not the tutor's time]() meant every existing piece of software was way out of its depth.
+Even for just generating invoices the available packages were way short of the mark; there was nothing that would satisfactorily drag items onto an invoice so each invoice had to be written out manually, even once that was complete the complex tax arrangement of [paying VAT only on fixing fees not the tutor's time](/features/tax-calculation/) meant every existing piece of software was way out of its depth.

 In the absence of a feasible solution BYT and many other tutoring companies resorted to getting tutors to ask clients for money directly.
 But this threw up a whole raft of new problems; half the point of an agency is to remove the